How to Use Zero Trust Security for the Hybrid Cloud

 Identity management is the foundation of zero trust.
 By following the zero-trust principal of “never trust, always verify,” security teams can identify who or what is there and what resources are being used.

 Shadow Cloud is often due to lacking an established, formal procurement process, or just ignoring it all together.
 With distributed environments, you need to make sure you’re buying the right product from the right vendor.

 Zero trust can be applied to the procurement process by establishing a vendor database to regularly re-verify.
 Every vendor entry should include the sources used to verify the organisation (credit reports, publicly traded stock filing, debt filing, and business profile information).
 Necessary contact info and accepted methods of contact should also be recorded; if you log that passwords can only be reset by the phone, you will know not to trust any emails asking you to change your password.

 5. Performance management, capacity management, and monitoring

 Can you see everything in your environment?
 Do you know if an app has gone rogue and is running up the bill or consuming too much compute power?

 People often assume since the cloud is elastic, they don’t need to worry about capacity management.
 However, the consequences of a “loopy” app can result in steep bills and the overconsumption of costly resources.
 Worst case scenario, the unvalidated app is breached and used for crypto mining.

 Zero trust ensures capacity and performance are continuously monitored; if there’s an abnormal spike in consumption, security teams will be alerted to further investigate.

-6. Skills and organizational challenges
+6. Skills and organisational challenges